MFM Presents… Brief Recess

 Like they are afraid that they're going to be.
 And what does it come down to?
 It comes down to people's wallets.

 It comes down to the pocketbooks of these big firms.
-And they're not going after the government agencies and really having some sort of like stand, right?
+And they're not going after the government.

-And it's awful because it's like, I don't know, it kind of gets to the heart of like being an attorney for me.
+And it's awful because it's it's like, I don't know, it kind of gets to the heart of like being an attorney for me.
 It's like, why the fuck did you do this then?

-Like, there are so many like faster ways to make money than being a lawyer.
+Like there are so many like faster ways to make money than being a lawyer.
 And you got into this to not help people, to not do the right thing.

-well then who the are you like if you're not going to be doing that then what are you doing i i wonder i'm excited i'm going to be following this closely i do think there's a strong chance that there will be some sort of at least partial relief for the plaintiffs, mostly because the child welfare protections court courts take that really seriously.
+I'm going to be following this closely.
+I do think there's a strong chance that there will be some sort of at least partial relief for the plaintiffs, mostly because

+the child welfare protections court, courts take that really seriously.
 And there is sort of a

 pretty big due process concern in this case.